How to Write a Letter of Interest (38 Samples and Examples)

 Dear Mr. Ms. Mrs. [ Hiring manager’s Last Name],

 My name is [indicate your name].
-I am a [state you line of work].
-I want to inquire about working for [name of the company] is one of the fastest-growing companies in the country.
-For the last [period] I have been following your company’s growth.
-The thought of working for a company that [outline information about the company] fills me with joy.
+I am a [state your line of work].
+I want to inquire about working for [name of the company] one of the fastest-growing companies in the country.
+For the last [period], I have been following your company’s growth.
+The thought of working for a company that [outlines information about the company] fills me with joy.

 Sincerely,